 Ide woke up and realised that she had been dreaming again.
 Fabian died eight months ago.
 Not long after their baby was born, Fabian went to jail for a drug related offence from his younger years.
 Ide lost him to prison for three years.
 When he returned, he was good for some years but then the addiction kicked in again.
 He was in and out of rehab.
 He was killed in a car accident earlier this year.
 He was drunk.
 This time, she and her boy lost him permanently.

-No one would have been mean or brave enough to say but most people felt that Fabian’s death released Ide and her, by-now, twelve-year-old boy to have a normal life.
-Ide appreciated their concern but what they did not realise and, perhaps, could not was that Fabian paid for Ide’s love with his own.
+No one would have been mean enough or brave enough to say, but most people felt that Fabian’s death released Ide and her, by-now, twelve-year-old boy to have a normal life.
+Ide appreciated their concern but what they did not realise, and perhaps could not, was that Fabian paid for Ide’s love with his own.
 As broken as he was, he loved her.
 He really loved her.
 Ide often looked at the other Waldmeer women and rarely saw in their husband’s eyes, the devotion she saw in Fabian’s.
 That was worth a lot.
 There was no need for pity because Ide knew she had been loved.

 When Amira walked into the room, she noticed a woman about her age with fair skin, calm, blue eyes, soft features, and a gentle energy field.
 She had occasionally seen the woman around Waldmeer but she didn’t know anything about her.

 “Hello, I’m Amira,” she said sitting next to the woman.